 Levels of support include the following:

-Tier 3 (Basic) — Large screen ready: Users can complete critical flows but with a less than optimal user experience.
+Users can complete critical task flows but with a less than optimal user experience.
 Your app runs full screen (or full window in multi-window mode), but app layout might not be ideal.
+The app is not letterboxed; it does not run in compatibility mode.
 The app provides basic support for external input devices, including keyboard, mouse, and trackpad.

 Complete the Tier 2 requirements to enable your app to provide an excellent user experience on all Android devices.
 To make your app outstanding on large screens, complete Tier 1.